Import or export live fish and shellfish

 - carriers of EU controlled diseases

-You need to apply to the FHI using the Notification to export fish to the EU form.
-This is free but you need to give 5 working days’ notice.
+If the destination country requires an EU Health Certificate, and/or a TRACES notification obtain details of the certificate and the destination’s disease status.
+You need to apply to the FHI using the Notification to export fish to the EU form along with the advice received regarding the destination’s requirements.
+This is a free service but you need to give 5 working days’ notice to allow for an inspection and/ or paperwork to be arranged.

 Health certificate to export fish outside the EU

-If you’re exporting fish or shellfish to outside the EU you need to check requirements with the relevant country’s embassy.
+If you’re exporting fish or shellfish to outside the EU you need to check requirements with the relevant country’s embassy or their competent authority for fish/shellfish, for details of their import requirements.
+You must comply with these.

 Fish Health Inspectorate